Seed beads that are strung onto a string are ideal for embedding into Epoxy Clay!

 15. Wet your fingers and clay, causing the clay to be super moist.

-16. Lay the moist thin patty of Crystal Clay onto the Seed Beads.
+16. Lay the moist thin patty of Epoxy Clay onto the Seed Beads.
 Use your fingers to press the clay down into all of the grooves of the clay.
 If you did not press the beads firmly into the clay on Step 9, seed beads could dislodge from the clay.
 If this is the case, you will need to embed each of the dislodged seed beads back into the clay.

 Clean Up & Cure 2: